 In respect of the loan advanced to Shenzhen Siping (a company incorporated in the PRC), legal advice had been obtained from a legal firm in the Mainland China, namely Zhuoxin Law Firm, to commence legal actions against Shenzhen Siping and 鄭肇宏 ("Mr. Zheng"), the director of Shenzhen Siping, for the recovery of the outstanding loan receivables in August 2020.
-The Company has applied to withdraw the claim against Shenzhen Siping and Mr. Zheng on the ground that there is insufficient evidence to proceed with the claim.
-The Company is now waiting for the refund of half of the costs of the legal action from Shenzhen Qianhai Cooperation Zone People's Court.
+Sunway FM had applied to withdraw the claim against Shenzhen Siping and Mr. Zheng on the ground that there was insufficient evidence to proceed with the claim.
+Sunway FM had been refunded of part of the costs of the legal action from Shenzhen Qianhai Cooperation Zone People's Court.